lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   osmium cat italy-latest.osm.pbf britain-and-ireland-latest.osm.pbf -o italy_uk.osm.pbf
   ```

-- before starting the server, we need to pre-process the above extract applying one specific *profile*, depending on the routing you want to use.
-Each profile characteristics are stored in a *lua* fie, describing which street are permitted and the correspondent speed.
-There are three generic profile already built from the devs (i.e., three lua files already written out) for the three main profiles of general interest: *car*, *foot*, *bike*.
-But you can modify them or add your own before proceeding using the following set of commands:
+- before starting the server, we need to pre-process the extract(s), applied to one specific *profile*, depending on the routing you want to use.
+Each profile characteristics are stored in a *lua* fie, that describes which street are permitted and the correspondent speed.
+There are three generic profiles already built from the devs (i.e., three lua files already written out) inside the image (in the '/opt/' directory) related to the three main profiles of general interest: *car*, *foot*, *bike*.
+But you can modify them, or add your own, before proceeding using the following set of commands:
   ```
   ```
   Unfortunately, the OSRM Server does not currently support multiprofiles, so you have to build one specific server for each profile you need, then run it on its own separate port.
-Let's start with the *car* profile:
+Let's start with the *car* profile.
+Considering it will take quite a lot of time to process all of it, it's advisable to use the `screen` function:
   ```
   mkdir car
   cd car